Working in the arena of human sex trafficking...

 and being aware of the depravity and

-darkness that we as humans are capable of, I’m not surprised that I’m drawn to
+darkness that we as humans are capable of, I’m not surprised that I’m drawn to and crave “happy” stories; Things that bring joy to my heart as a balance to the grief and anger.

 Everyone likes a story that ends in victory; A story that leaves a sense of triumph instead of defeat.
-David bringing down Goliath, the walls of Jericho collapsing, the Israelites crossing the Red Sea as Pharaoh's army in hot pursuit is overwhelmed by the waves.
+David bringing down Goliath, the walls of Jericho collapsing, the Israelites crossing the Red Sea as Pharaoh's army, in hot pursuit, is overwhelmed by the waves.

 Everyone likes a story that ends in victory; A story that leaves a sense of triumph instead of defeat.
-David bringing down Goliath, the walls of Jericho collapsing, the Israelites crossing the Red Sea as Pharaoh's army in hot pursuit is overwhelmed by the waves.
+David bringing down Goliath, the walls of Jericho collapsing, the Israelites crossing the Red Sea as Pharaoh's army, in hot pursuit, is overwhelmed by the waves.

 Where’s God when things are really, REALLY messed up?